moby/moby/man/docker-build.1.md

 The Docker CLI reports "Sending build context to Docker daemon" when the context is sent to the daemon.

-When a single Dockerfile is given as the URL, then no context is set.
-When a Git repository is set as the **URL**, the repository is used as context.
+When the URL to a tarball archive or to a single Dockerfile is given, no context is sent from the client to the Docker daemon.
+When a Git repository is set as the **URL**, the repository is cloned locally and then sent as the context.

 # OPTIONS
 **-f**, **--file**=*PATH/Dockerfile*
    Path to the Dockerfile to use.
-If the path is a relative path then it must be relative to the current directory.
-The file must be within the build context.
+If the path is a relative path and you are building from a local directory, then the path must be relative to that directory.
+If you are building from a remote URL pointing to either a tarball or a Git repository, then the path must be relative to the root of the remote context.
+In all cases, the file must be within the build context.
    The default is *Dockerfile*.

 **--force-rm**=*true*|*false*
    Always remove intermediate containers, even after unsuccessful builds.
 The default is *false*.